 These are the best fellows that ever were anywhere.
-I shall not single them out and tell you of their individual virtues, for these are patent and public-you all know them.
-Suffice it to say that not a word of discord or friction has arisen at any time or in any connection.
-These men were selected because I believed in them.
-Every man of them has proved his loyalty and devotion by finding time out of his busy life to perform a more or less ardnous task simply as a work of love and duty in honoring the father whose name he bears.
-My brothers I can no better voice my appreciation of your services to the Order and to the Commander-in-Chief during this year of reconstruction, than to wish for each of you abundance of Heaven's choicest blessings, and to say simply that I thank you and am most grateful.
+I shall you of their dual virtues for all know them.
+Suffice it to itin has arisen at any believed in them.
+Every an f then has perfect because I and devotion by finding time out of his busy life to perform a more or less arduous simply as work of love and duty in honoring the father whose he bears.
+My brothers I can no better voice my appreciation of your services to honore and to the Commander-in-Chief during this struction, than to wish for each of you abundance of Heaven's choicest blessings, and to say simply that I thank you and am most grateful.